digital-asset/daml/docs/source/tools/navigator/index.rst

 Navigator
 #########

-The Navigator is a front-end that you can use to connect to any Daml Ledger and inspect and modify the ledger.
+The Navigator is a front-end development tool that you can use to inspect and modify the state of a sandbox.
 You can use it during Daml development to explore the flow and implications of the Daml models.

-The first sections of this guide cover use of the Navigator with the SDK.
-Refer to :ref:`navigator-manual-advanced-usage` for information on using Navigator outside the context of the SDK.

 Navigator Functionality
 ***********************